sunsmarterjie/SDL-Skeleton/README.md

  **Other tasks**

  Our Ada-LSN also can be used for other pixel-wise binary classification tasks.
 We archieved state-of-the-art performace in edge detection and road extraction.
 We think Ada-LSN is also suitable for other tasks, for example, in subsequent experiments, we found Ada-LSN also works well on building extraction.
-You can use our method to simply modify the data path by run:
+You can use our method to simply modify the data path and run:
 ```
 python train_AdaLSN.py
 ```